 See for yourself what we’re talking about by visiting Bausele’s online shop.

-Nicholas Hacko is a namesake brand that was also established in 2013, but this time, in Sydney.
+Nicholas Hacko is a namesake brand established in 2013, but this time, in Sydney.

-For his own brand, Nicholas Hacko envisioned to produce timepieces that will not just serve as a fashion accessory; rather, he aimed for robust, reliable, and repairable watches.
+Nicholas Hacko envisioned producing timepieces that would not just serve as a fashion accessory; he aimed for robust, reliable, and repairable watches.
 His “Rebelde” California Dial watch featuring a Swiss movement is still a popular design seven years after its launch.

 Haigh & Hastings

 Haigh & Hastings was established quite recently, January 2014, by Matthew Sears and Simon Haigh.
-This Perth-based watch brand envisions to create timepieces showcasing the Australian lifestyle and integrating the sun, sand, sea, and sports components.
+This Perth-based watch brand envisions creating timepieces showcasing the Australian lifestyle and integrating the sun, sand, sea, and sports components.

 In line with this, Haigh & Hastings’ timepieces are mostly casual and engineered to be suitable for an active lifestyle.

-The M2 Diver, the first model launched, for example, comes with a 316L stainless steel case, screw-down crown, and a scratch-resistant sapphire crystal window.
-It is water-resistant up to 300 meters, customizable bezel and rubber dive straps.
+The M2 Diver, the first model launched, comes with a 316L stainless steel case, screw-down crown, and a scratch-resistant sapphire crystal window.
+It is water-resistant up to 300 meters and has a customizable bezel and rubber dive straps.

 Bob started by handcrafting his first collection in a small room in his family home.
 The principle and culture developed from this humble beginning were then passed on as Adina continued to grow.